 The Bay 101 Yacht Club

-As you may or may know, Haeundae is by the sea and therefore, some of the city’s biggest activities are activities you can do on the water.
-Even if you don’t sail, Haeundae’s Bay 101 Yacht Club is a location that is worth seeing at least once, as the architecture is wonderful and capturing the beauty of Busan.
+As you may or may know, Haeundae is by the sea, and therefore, some of the city’s biggest activities are activities you can do on the water.
+Even if you don’t sail, Haeundae’s Bay 101 Yacht Club is a location that is worth seeing at least once, as the architecture is wonderful and captures the beauty of Busan.
 Blending nature and modernity, the building stands as one of Busan’s well-built buildings.

 Haeundae Traditional Market

 In all of Haeundae, the second most-visited place is probably Haeundae Market after the one and only Haeundae Beach.
 Since they’re located close to each other, many tourists like to maneuver between the two and the peak season is during holidays and vacation, since those times are when people are traveling from Seoul to Busan.
+Find the popular snack hotteok or spicy Korean rice cakes and fresh fish stores at the traditional market.

 - Daily 9:00–22:00